harness/uicore/SVG_Icon_Optimization_Confluence_Presentation.md

 ### The Challenge

-Our UI icon library currently contains **45 SVG files with embedded base64-encoded PNG images**, resulting in unnecessarily large file sizes that impact application performance and user experience.
+Our UI icon library currently contains **48 SVG functions with embedded base64-encoded PNG images**, resulting in unnecessarily large file sizes that impact application performance and user experience.

 ### The Opportunity

 By converting these icons to pure SVG vector paths, we can achieve:

-- **97.3% file size reduction** (2.2 MB savings)
+- **97.9% file size reduction** (2.5 MB savings)
 - **Improved performance** across all devices
 - **Enhanced styling capabilities** for theming
 - **Better accessibility** compliance